AlgiersJUG/spring-boot-postgres-sample/README.md

 ## Invoke Application

 ### through browser
-to make POST requests from your browser use tools like : https://chrome.google.com/webstore/detail/rest-console/cokgbflfommojglbmbpenpphppikmonn
+to make POST requests from your browser use tools like POSTMAN : https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop

-to add a user make a POST like this example : ```http://localhost:9095/user/Yazid Cherfi``` to list all application users : ```http://localhost:9095/user```
+to add a user make a POST like this example : ```http://localhost:9095/user/Tarik Ibn Ziad``` to list all application users : ```http://localhost:9095/user```

 ### Add a user